Click here to download:

 Newsletter - How can I stay updated about upcoming camp activities at the YMCA?

 Every Monday a newsletter/schedule for the camp week will be available at the Sign-in/out table.
 Activities may vary day to day including, but not limited to: sports, character development, arts and crafts, games, skits, songs, sports, swimming, rock climbing, field trips and much more.

 Registration - How do I register for day camp?

 All campers must be regsistered for camp prior to attending.
-Registration begins February 6, 2018.
+Registration begins January 14 for Buehler members and January 21 for non-members.
 Registration forms are available online or at the Member Service Desk.
 Online registration is available this year.
 All needed forms will be emailed to you after you register.
 All information on the forms must be completed prior to your camper attending.